Mapping the Electromagnetic Fields of Heavy-Ion Collisions with the Breit-Wheeler Process: Photon Polarization

 where $\mathcal{M}_{\pm \pm}$ corresponds to the $\gamma(\pm) \gamma(\pm) \to X$ helicity amplitude and where $V_{\mu\nu}$ is the $\gamma\gamma \to X$ vertex.
 In this expression it should be noted that the photon transverse momenta $k_{1,2\perp}$ coincide with the photon polarization vectors $\xi_{1,2}$.
 This point is crucial for the predicted $\cos4\phi$ modulation in the final state.
 Without this quantum position-momentum correlation (and therefore spin-momentum correlation) there would be no event-by-event alignment of the photon polarization vectors with the dilepton momentum, and therefore the effects of the photon polarization would average out over many events.

 In Ref.~\cite{liProbingLinearPolarization2019} where those authors first predicted the $\cos4\phi$ modulation for polarized photon-photon collisions, they used the impact parameter independent $k_\perp$-factorization approach for computing the photon transverse momentum.
-This approach is equivalent to the implementation of SuperChic~\cite{harland-langExclusiveLHCPhysics2019a} which uses the $k_\perp$-factorization approach but includes the photon polarization dependent helicity amplitudes in the calculation.
-This approach is not entirely self-consistent since in one case (with respect to the photon transverse momentum) the spatial dependence is integrated out, while on the other hand the spatial dependence is kept when dealing with the polarization.
+This approach is equivalent to the implementation of SuperChic3 which uses the $k_\perp$-factorization approach but includes the photon polarization dependent helicity amplitudes in the calculation.
+This approach is not self-consistent since in one case (with respect to the photon transverse momentum) the spatial dependence is integrated out, while on the other hand the spatial dependence is kept when dealing with the polarization.
 The calculation of the $\cos4\phi$ modulation was revisited in Ref.~\cite{liImpactParameterDependence2020} using the full lowest order QED calculation for the collision of real linearly polarized photons in order to take into account the full spatial dependence.
 The resulting $\cos4\phi$ modulation amplitude is shown with respect to the pair transverse momentum ($P_\perp$, denoted $q_\perp$ in the figure) for Au$+$Au (Fig.~\ref{fig:li_polarization}a) and Pb$+$Pb (Fig.~\ref{fig:li_polarization}b) collisions in various impact parameter (centrality) ranges to illustrate the significant dependence on collision geometry.
 While the impact parameter dependent calculation and the $k_\perp$-factorization approach predict a similar average modulation amplitude for $P_\perp \lesssim 0.1 $ GeV/$c$, they predict significantly different $P_\perp$ dependence.
-Since the Wigner function formalism maps the system's density matrix, relating the real phase space parameters to the expectation values of Hermitian operators, it should be capable of describing the quantum spin-momentum correlations that result in the $\cos4\phi$ modulation of the produced leptons.
-Indeed, the authors of Ref.~\cite{klusek-gawendaCentralityDependenceDilepton2021} specifically note that the Wigner distribution predicts ``flow-like'' behavior and that a future publication will address that aspect of the calculation via the Wigner function in more detail.
+Since the Wigner function formalism maps the system's density matrix, relating the real phase space parameters to the expectation values of Hamiltonian operators, it should be capable of describing the quantum spin-momentum correlations that result in the $\cos4\phi$ modulation of the produced leptons.
+Indeed, the authors of Ref.~\cite{klusek-gawendaCentralityDependenceDilepton2021} specifically note that the Wigner distribution predicts azimuthal anisotropic behavior and that a future publication will address that aspect of the calculation via the Wigner function in more detail.
+Ref.\cite{Wang:2021kxm} provided a general framework for the photon Wigner function and was able to derive the EPA and TMD factorization from this formalism.